gardener/gardener/docs/deployment/image_vector.md

 Gardener will, if supported by the directly deployed component (`etcd-druid` in this example), inject the given `imageVectorOverwrite` into the `Deployment` manifest.
 The respective component is responsible for using the overwritten images instead of its defaults.

+## Helm Chart Image Vector

+Some Gardener components might also deploy https://helm.sh/docs/helm/helm_package/ which are pulled from an OCI repository.
+The concepts are the very same as for the container images.
+The only difference is that the environment variable for overwriting this chart image vector is called `IMAGEVECTOR_CHARTS_OVERWRITE`.